VictorAKang/Brain-Flexer-Time-Waster/README.md

-#
+# Puzzle Hub

-## a brief description
+## A brief description

-The application will be a hub of puzzle games - like minesweeper and sudoku - and its variations and alternative rules - like knight sweeper and thermometer sudoku.
-This application is made for people to either train their brains or to just pass time.
-The motivation of this project came from my search for good puzzle game apps.
+In an attempt to find quick games for me to play while waiting on line or just procrastinating, I decided to develop this application.
+This application is a hub where one can entertain oneself by playing puzzle games that are *randomly* generated while waiting for time to pass.

+The choices of games are:
+- Sudoku
+- Minesweeper

-## stories
+## Stories

-public String iWantTo(String s) {
+As a user, I would like to be able to play a randomly generated minesweeper game.
+As a user, I would like to be able to open or flag a cell in minesweeper.
+As a user, I would like to lose the game if I open a mine cell in minesweeper.
+As a user, I would like to win the game if I correctly identify all mines in minesweeper.

+As a user, I would like to be able to play sudoku.
+As a user, I would like to be able to attribute values to cells in sudoku.
+As a user, I would like to win the game if I correctly identify the value of all cells in sudoku.

+As a user, I would like to be able to choose the game I am playing and switch between them.
-    return "As a user, I want to be able to" + s;
+As a user, I would like to be able to see my favourite games list and add new games to it.
-}

-iWantTo("play a functional game of minesweeper.");

-iWantTo("open a square or mark it as a bomb.");

-iWantTo("play a solvable sudoku puzzle.");

-iWantTo("add a value to a space.");

-iWantTo("have all the assist tools that a good sudoku app has - like noting what can enter in each space.");

-iWantTo("change the game I'm playin

-A *bulleted* list:
-- item 1
-- item 2
-- item 3

-An example of text with **bold** and *italic* fonts.
-Note that the IntelliJ markdown previewer doesn't seem to render the bold and italic fonts correctly but they will appear correctly on GitHub.